cseanburns/systems-librarianship/src/6c-install-koha.md

 > In its default setup, the Apache2 web server handles traffic on port 80.

 Firewalls are used to control incoming and outgoing traffic via ports.
-When we selected **Allow HTTP traffic** when we created our virtual instance on Google Cloud, we instructed the Google Console firewall to allow traffic through port 80.
+We selected **Allow HTTP traffic** when we created our virtual instance on Google Cloud, and we instructed the Google Console firewall to allow traffic through port 80.
 We need to add a firewall rule to allow web traffic through port 8080.
 We will use port 8080 to access the Koha staff interface.